-If you’ve ever tried to switch from an antiperspirant to a natural deodorant and immediately noticed a smell, you’re not alone.
+If you’ve ever tried to switch from an antiperspirant to a vegan deodorant and immediately noticed a smell, you’re not alone.
 The good news is that a temporary increase in “odorous bacteria” is to be expected and will fade over 2-4 weeks.
 Once you’ve powered through the detox, your body will rebalance, and you’ll be feeling fresh once again.

 Here are our tips for making the transition as painless as possible:

 - Exfoliate: Whether with a loofah, homemade exfoliant, or dry brush, removing the dead skin is key.

 - Monitor Your Diet: Highly processed foods can negatively alter the way you smell.
 A hydrating diet with fruits and veggies will help with the sweat odor.

 - Try a Mask: Use a 1:1 ratio of bentonite clay and apple cider vinegar and add water until there is an easily spreadable consistency.
 You can leave this on for 10-20 minutes before your shower to help draw out toxins faster.
 Don’t be alarmed if the apple cider vinegar creates some redness, but if it stings, rinse it off.